mgenrique/hassos_prophet_addon/prophet-influx-multi-addon/README.md

 To date, this addon runs version 1.8 of Influx, so the recommended query format is InfluxQL.
 The use of Flux-type queries specific to InfluxDB V2 has not been tested, although it is possible to use them in the Chronograph interface of the Addon.
 InfluxDB 2's token-based authentication processes are not supported.

+The plugin can work without problems even if InfluxDB is not installed.
+In this case, only the forecast endpoint can be used by sending the data for training in json format as can be seen in the examples.

 ## Features
 - **REST API**: Receives JSON-formatted data and returns predictions in JSON.
 - **Prophet Model**: Utilizes Prophet, a robust and accurate time series model, ideal for trend and seasonality-based data.